Autokoritehdas: Financial troubles

-After a couple of years the company suffered from lack of assets despite of a fairly good order book, and Autokoritehdas got loans from different banks to be able to run its operation.
+After a couple of years the company suffered from lack of assets, despite a fairly good order book, and Autokoritehdas got loans from different banks to be able to run its operation.
 An obligatory insurance for workers was required from January 1928; to be able to pay it the company made a special arrangement, according to which the workers were insured, but in case of an accident the company would have to pay the costs itself.
 In the same August Autokoritehdas pledged its property in Fleming Street 34.

-The company activities covered also vehicle reparation.
+The company activities covered also vehicle repairs.
 The coachbuilding business was finally got to a good start at the end of 1928.
 A major setback came in 1930, when one of the main customers Pääkaupungin Auto Oy bankrupted.
 Autokoritehdas got office furniture as payment for the debts.

 Creation of Suomen Autoteollisuus

 The banks, which had been funding the business, pressed Autokoritehdas to negotiate the neighbouring company, O.Y.
 Autoteollisuus – A.B.
 Bilindustri, which was suffering of the same problems, about putting together their operations.
 This took place on 1 April 1931 when Åberg, Karl Arthur Nordgren and Emil Anton Winckelmann left an application to Ministry of Trade and Industry to create a new company O/Y Suomen Autoteollisuus A/B (SAT).

 Unlike sometimes incorrectly claimed, creation of SAT did not happen through a merger.
 SAT was set up jointly by Autokoritehdas and Autoteollisuus – Bilindustri and as soon the operations were transferred under SAT, both companies were discontinued; for Autokoritehdas this happened on 21 March 1933.